-Ψ Case Study- (25 Points) Due November 27th
+$\Psi$ Case Study- (50 Points) Due December 2nd

-You will review a case study provided in this packet.
+You will review a case study provided in this packet (see below).
 You will be responsible for reviewing the case and assigning multi-axial diagnoses.
-You will also be responsible for providing a rationale for the diagnoses, as well as a discussion of rule outs, differential diagnoses, and prognosis.
+You will also be responsible for providing a rationale for the diagnoses, as well as a discussion of rule outs, differential diagnoses.
 This assignment should be 2-3 pages in length (typed, double-spaced, one inch margins).

 The first page is to be completed in the multi-axial diagnosis format provided below.
-The remaining pages are to be a discussion of how you determined the diagnoses.
-It is often helpful to organize the latter pages by axis (see below).
-This discussion is to include the signs/symptoms of each diagnosis you assign, as well as a complete discussion of differential diagnoses.
+Your paper must have Axes 1-5 completed at the start of the summary (see below).
+The remaining pages are to be a discussion of how you determined the diagnoses, which must be labeled and presented by Axis.
+This discussion is to include the signs/symptoms of each diagnosis you assign, as well as a complete discussion of differential diagnoses (if applicable).

 Differential diagnosis refers to all of the diagnostic categories that you seriously considered during the diagnostic process.
 Because the symptoms present in the case study suggest the possibility of several disorders, a thorough discussion of disorders that you excluded is warranted.
 In other words, you should discuss why you assigned the diagnoses that you did and why you ruled out others.
-You DO NOT need to include diagnostic Numbers.